 Estimated Reading Time: 6 Minutes.

-Spring cleaning can get some people excited and for some it is something they dread every year.
+Cleaning can get some people excited and for some it is something they dread.
 Although it may not be something you look forward to, it is something that needs to be done with every home.
-Spring cleaning includes cleaning your kitchen, bedrooms, bathrooms, front yard, and your backyard.
-When you start your spring cleaning checklist you shouldn’t forget your baseboard, casing and all of the interior doors in your home.
-These are parts of your home that you use daily and are sometimes overlooked when it comes to spring cleaning.
-In this blog we will give you spring cleaning tips for cleaning baseboards and interior doors.
+Cleaning your entire home includes your kitchen, bedrooms, bathrooms, front yard, and your backyard.
+When you start your cleaning checklist you shouldn’t forget your baseboard, casing and all of the interior doors in your home.
+These are parts of your home that you use daily and are sometimes overlooked when it comes to cleaning.
+In this blog we will give you cleaning tips for cleaning baseboards and interior doors.

 Depending on what type of baseboard style you have, it could be tricky to clean those tiny little grooves.
 Each ledge on a baseboard can get unsightly with dust, dirt and everything and anything else you can think of.
 Here we will explain the best way to clean baseboards.